SEND Information Report

 - Specially trained support staff can adapt the teachers planning to support the needs of your child where necessary.

-- Your child may be given an IEP.
+- Your child may be given an Individual Education Plan (IEP).
 This will form part of their individual portfolio and will detail specific targets that will be matched to your child’s needs

 - Specific resources and strategies will be used to support your child individually and in groups.